hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `addon_profile` - (Optional) A `addon_profile` block.

+* `api_server_authorized_ip_ranges` - (Optional) The IP ranges to whitelist for incoming traffic to the masters.

+-> **NOTE:** `api_server_authorized_ip_ranges` Is currently in Preview on an opt-in basis.
+To use it, enable feature `APIServerSecurityPreview` for `namespace Microsoft.ContainerService`.
+For an example of how to enable a Preview feature, please visit [How to enable the Azure Firewall Public Preview](https://docs.microsoft.com/en-us/azure/firewall/public-preview)

 * `kubernetes_version` - (Optional) Version of Kubernetes specified when creating the AKS managed cluster.
 If not specified, the latest recommended version will be used at provisioning time (but won't auto-upgrade).

 * `linux_profile` - (Optional) A `linux_profile` block.